 During my time in Costa Ballena I had the chance to visit Alturas wildlife sanctuary.
 Not only was it an amazing day seeing anteaters, toucans, monkeys and sloths up close.
 But it was also a great way to spend my money; giving back to a non profit that helps the animals that have been injured from increased tourism.

 How to Visit Alturas Wildlife Sanctuary

-Alturas is located in Uvita Costa Rica.
-It is up a pretty steep hill that is 4x4 recommended.
+Alturas is located in the town of Uvita Costa Rica.
+The sanctuary is up a pretty steep hill.
+I recommend only driving yourself if you have a 4x4.
+If you don't arrange a taxi.
 I took a cab because I didn’t trust my standard rental car to make it.